 \subsection{Results from incrementally adding additional regions}

-We again visualize the improvement in the accuracy as we incrementally add in images from West Asia, East Asia, Americas and Europe.
+We visualize the improvement in the accuracy as we incrementally add in images from different regions (Sec.
+6.2 in the main text).
 We can see that the performance both within the specific region and in Europe (compared to Americas when considering Europe) increase with the additional \appen data.
-Similar to before, we see that the increase within the region is larger than that of the control, showing that these images are from different domains.
+We see that the increase within the region is larger than that of the control, showing that these images are from different domains.
 (Fig.~\ref{fig:incr_rest})